caspervonb/caspervonb.github.bak/_posts/2015-03-03-overview-javascript-2015.markdown

 ```

 ### Classes
-Classes are a concise declarative syntax for writing _classical_ object oriented prototype patterns, it has support for inheritance, super calls, instance and static properties and constructors.
+Classes are a concise declarative syntax for writing object oriented prototype patterns with a classical classes approach, the class syntax has support for inheritance, super calls, instance and static properties and constructors.

 ```js
 class Monster extends Entity {